raffertyuy/RazGPT/Chatbot/README.md

 This folder is planned to contain multiple chatbot code samples that integrate with LLMs.
 At the moment it contains one:
 1. [botcomposer-nodejs](./botcomposer-nodejs/)

+### Limitations
+At the time of this writing, both the Bot Framework SDK and Composer are last updated 2022 or earlier.
+Therefore I hit a few limitations before arriving to the created sample codes:

+**Microsoft Bot Framework SDK**
+- NodeJS quickstart does not run
+- Python quickstart requires v3.10 or earlier
+- Haven't tried the C# quickstart yet...

+**Microsoft Bot Framework Composer**
+- Generates code for IIS deployment (Windows only)
+- NodeJS support is still in preview
+- Quick deploy to Azure App Services and Functions
+- No container support